bmacmurray99/xenopus-mcp/README.md

 ## Requirements

-*   Screaming Frog SEO Spider installed and in your system's PATH.
+*   Screaming Frog SEO Spider installed and in your system's PATH, aliased to `screamingfrogseospider`
 *   A Valid Screaming Frog SEO Spider License
 *   Python 3.
 *   Python MCP SDK